 After spending more than a decade at the Daily Telegraph as its retail editor, award-winning consumer affairs editor, 'Dad of 4' columnist and senior feature writer he is now freelance and writes for a variety of national newspapers and magazines, including the Times, Daily Mail, Financial Times and Tatler.

 Harry regularly presents Channel 4's Dispatches programmes including Secrets of Sports Direct and Secrets of Poundland which both achieved record ratings.
-His most recent films have been Secrets of Cadbury and The Great Housing Scandal.
+His most recent films include Secrets of Cadbury and The Great Housing Scandal.

-Harry presented the 8 part Channel 4 series Shop Secrets: Tricks of the Trade, the two-part programme, Something for Nothing, on Channel 4 which looked at how you can live well for free.
-Harry and two series of Channel 4's Superscrimpers and Food: What Goes in Your Basket.
+Harry also presented the 8 part Channel 4 series Shop Secrets: Tricks of the Trade, the two-part programme, Something for Nothing, on Channel 4 which looked at how you can live well for free.
+Harry also presented two series of Channel 4's Superscrimpers and Food: What Goes in Your Basket.